alonsoir/IfRemovingARealUseCase/Post.md

 # Refactoring - A real case of a nested if structure transformed into a chain of responsibility
-In this post I am going to describe a step by step process used to transform a nested if structure into a chain of responsibility.
+In this post I am going to describe a step by step process used to transform a nested if-structure into a chain of responsibility.
-The purpose of this operation is to make the code easier to read, thus to changed without errors.
+The purpose of this operation is to make the code easier to read, thus to change without introducing errors.
+We will also get for free a structure that will be able to apply a more generic set of rules than the one defined at the beginning.
 The code of this post is based on a piece of code used to satisfy a real business need, we just removed the business related details.
 The language used is java.

 ## The need
-It seemed a normal day of work when one of our managers called a meeting to inform us of a very urgent business need that should be put in production within 2 days.
+It seemed a normal day of work when one of our managers called a meeting to inform us of a very urgent feature that should be put in production within 2 days.
-So, as usually happens in this case, between the deriving chaos and the ton of alignment meetings that continuously interrupt us, we produced a code that basically "worked", but it was a bit chaotic.
+So, as it usually happens in this case, between the deriving chaos and the ton of alignment meetings that continuously interrupted us, we produced a code that basically "worked", but it was a bit chaotic.
 Luckily we were able at least to write the tests.
+So, once put in production the feature, we decided to immediately refactor the piece of code.

 ## The process
 We are going to see a step by step refactor of a specific class that transforms the if-nested structure into a chain of responsibility.

-We are not going to change the tests.
+We are not going to change the tests because they work as an acceptance test for our use case.
+In an ideal world, with a lot of time available, we would also write the tests of all the classes we are going to extract and simplify the current test.
+But, you know, we are not in an ideal world :)

 The idea behind this refactor is to proceed with small steps, possibly using the IDE functionality (I used IDEA which is very good at it), and run the tests after every operation.
-Also, after each step, there is a commit so that, in case of errors (and they happen), you can just use ```git checkout .``` to come back to the previous working version.
+Also, after each step, there is a commit, not only to allow everyone to follow the evolution of the code through the commits, but also, to allow us to simply use ```git checkout .``` in case of errors, in order to come back to the previous working version.
-All of this, will allow us to keep the code strictly under control and avoid to introduce bugs during the refactoring.
+All of this, allows us to keep the code strictly under control and avoid to introduce bugs during the refactoring.

 I will use the diff syntax to show the differences between some pieces of code.
 Please keep in mind that I will use it in order to highlight *only the main differences* between one commit and the other and it won't be the exact diff you can perform with git.

 ## The initial code
 Here you can find the code we were not very proud of.
-In particular, I will report the nested if structure, which is the part we are going to refactor.
+In particular, I report the nested if-structure, which is the part we are going to refactor.
 ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/a6681dd088d06244878e0527e87b4c6b5bbfd50d/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 ```java
 public class HandBaggageInformationFactory {